+Prerequisite: Public Health 604 or 634.

-Sources of pollution, its control, regulating aspects and air pollution standards.
-634. Environmental Protection (3) Rationale and mechanisms for control of water supplies, liquid and solid wastes disposal, lighting, heat, food and housing, pesticides and community noise.
-635. Occupational Medicine (3) Etiology, diagnosis of disease and stress in the modern industrial environment.
-636. Pest Control (3) Prerequisite: Public Health 634 Mechanisms for control of potential disease vectors, mosquitos, rats.
-637. Environmental Health Biology (3) Prerequisites: Public Health 635 and consent of instructor.
-Identification of biological mechanisms of adaptation to environmental influences, including cell injury, repair and inflammation; homeostasis and biochemical adaptation; physiological adaptation; and the mechanisms of carcinogenesis, mutagenesis and teratogenesis Application of these concepts to public health situations.
-641. Health Care Delivery Systems (3) National health care system; topics include health personnel, facilities, organization and funding of health care.
-642A Professional Development of the Health Services Administrator (3) Career Opportunities and job functions for health services administrator or planner.
+Human health problems associated with water usage and with various aquatic environments.
+641. Health Care Delivery Systems (3) National health care system, topics include health personnel, facilities, organization and funding of health care.
+642A Professional Development of the Health Services Administrator (3) Career opportunities and job functions for health services administrator or planner.
 Introduces future health services administrator to the field of practice from the perspective of various functional roles that could be entered into upon graduation.
-Limited to health services administration students 642B.
+Limited to health services administration students.
+642B.
 Professional Development of the Health Services Administrator (3) Legal, moral, and ethical issues in health services administration and issues related to personal and professional growth.
 Professionals, the characteristics of professionals, and functions of professional organizations.
 Interaction between administrator and other professionals.
 Limited to health services administration students.
-643A.
-Institutional and Community Health Planning (3) Prerequisites: Public Health 602 and 641.

-Community based and institutional planning methods, policies and documents.
+643. Institutional and Community Health Planning (3) Prerequisites: Public Health 602 and 641 Community based and institutional planning methods, policies and documents.
 Preparation of a plan for a community, services, or program.
 Methods for health status assessment, services forecasting and implementation.
 (Formerly numbered Public Health 643A-643B.)

-643B.
-Health Personnel Planning (3)

-Prerequisite: Public Health 643A

-Estimation of health manpower needs and methods for development of educational and competency assurance mechanisms.
-Evaluation of federal and state policies affecting health personnel.
-(Formerly numbered Public Health 643C.)

-644. Health Services Management (3)

-Prerequisite: Public Health 641.
+644. Health Services Management (3) Prerequisite: Public Health 641.

 Decision making, change implementation, and control processes in health care organizations.
 Emphasizes behavioral, organizational, and situational factors affecting the management role in hospitals, and management strategies for analyzing problems and implementing changes to improve institutional performance.

 645. Health Services Economics (3)

+Prerequisite: Economics 603.

 Topics related to economics of health care, including supply and demand factors, financing of care, efficiency and cost of delivery, and allied areas.

 646. Legal Aspects of Health Care (3)

+Prerequisite: Public Health 641.

 Philosophy and application of law as it relates to the hospital and other health care facilities.
 Legal process and relation of law and public policy.

 647. Quantitative Methods (3)

 Prerequisites: Public Health 602 and 641.

 Health services applications of quantitative methods to management decision making.
 Includes subjects applicable to management of hospitals, clinics, and other health care organizations.

 648. Human Resources in Health Care (3)

+Prerequisites: Public Health 641, 644.

 Human resource utilization and development issues in health service organizations.
 Contemporary problems include: professional relations and controls, communication, staff development, continuing competency, labor relations, special problems in religious and voluntary community affiliated organizations.

+650. Field Practice (3-6)

 Field instruction in public health settings.
-Application of public health principles and skills to 650.
-Field Practice (3-6) practical problems.
+Application of public health principles and skills to practical problems.
 Maximum credit six units of Public Health 650 applicable on a master's

-- A. Epidemiology
+A. Epidemiology

+D. Environmental Health

-- B. Maternal and Child Health
+B. Maternal and Child Health

-- D. Environmental Health

-- E. Health Services Administration F. Health Promotion
+E. Health Services Administration

 C. Occupational Health

+F. Health Promotion

-651. Problems and Programs in Maternal and Child Health (3) Major problems in health and social care of mothers and children; programs and services designed to meet major needs.
+651A.
+Problems and Programs in Maternal and Child Health (3)

+Major problems in health and social care of mothers and children; programs and services designed to meet major needs.
+(Formerly numbered Public Health 651.)

+651B.
+Seminar in Problems and Programs in Maternal and Child Health (3)

+Prerequisite: Public Health 651A.

+Health and social needs of mothers, children and youth.
+Planning, implementation, analysis, and evaluation of programs and services for mothers, children and youth.

 652. Maternal Health (3)

-Major health problems and needs in health care of girls and women in the childbearing age; Preconceptional prenatal, postpartum, interconceptional care and services; maternal mortality; antecedents of infant and perinatal mortality, nutrition; nurse midwifery.
+Prerequisite: Concurrent registration in Public Health 651A.
+Major health problems and needs in health care of girls and women in the childbearing age: preconceptional prenatal, postpartum, interconceptional care and services; maternal mortality, antecedents of infant and perinatal mortality; nutrition; nurse midwifery.

 653. Family Planning (3)

-Prerequisite: Public Health 651.
+Prerequisite: Public Health 651A.